evolvablehardware/iCEFARM/src/usbipice/control/README.md

 cd src/usbipice/control/flyway && flyway migrate
 ```

-Flyway ships with its a java runtime, which may be compiled for the wrong architecture.
+Flyway ships with its own java runtime, which may be compiled for the wrong architecture.
 If you encounter an exec format error, ensure you have a java runtime installed and delete the flyway-{version}/jre/bin/java file.

 ## Control setup
 Install usbipice: